VariantSync/trace-boosting-eval/README.md

 <img alt="Unreachable State" src="docs/customFigures/unreachableState.png" height="200" />

-In this case, ensure that the groundtruth (data/groundtruth) and the repositories(data/repos) are available in your workspace.
+In this case, ensure that the [ground truth](data/ground-truth) and the [repositories](data/repos) are available in your workspace.
-You can either execute setup.sh or copy them directly from Zenodo to your workspace in the respective directories.
+You can either execute setup.sh or copy them from [Zenodo](https://doi.org/10.5281/zenodo.11472597) to your workspace in the respective directories.

 # TODOS